Awkwafina Is Nora from Queens

-Awkwafina Is Nora from Queens (or simply Nora from Queens) is an American comedy television series starring Awkwafina that first aired on January 20, 2020, on Comedy Central.
+Awkwafina Is Nora from Queens (or simply Nora from Queens) is an American television sitcom starring Awkwafina that first aired on January 20, 2020, on Comedy Central.
 The series was renewed for a second season before the series premiere, and received generally favorable reviews from critics.
 The second season premiered on August 18, 2021.
-In May 2022, the series was renewed for a third season.
+In May 2022, the series was renewed for a third season, which premiered on April 26, 2023.

 Premise

-Awkwafina Is Nora from Queens follows a "20-something woman, named Nora Lum, in Queens who strives for a larger-than-life existence."
+Awkwafina Is Nora from Queens follows a "20-something" young woman, named Nora Lin, in Queens who strives for a larger-than-life existence.
 Raised alongside her cousin by her dad and grandma, Nora leans on her family as she navigates young adulthood in New York City.